-It is possible to copy the modified translation from any version regardless of the version's type (published, archived, draft, etc).
-This can be done by clicking the copy icon located in a version's corresponding row in the table.
-The generated copy will become a draft and it will be possible to edit it.
-While being edited, the draft will only contain the copied translation.
-When the draft is published, the system will automatically copy all other translations from the published version and thus the resulting version will contain all the latest translations.
+It is possible to copy a translation from any version regardless of the version type (published, archived, draft, etc).
+To do this, select the desired translation from the drop-down list located in a version's corresponding line and click the "Copy" button.
+The generated copy will become a draft and thus it will be possible to edit it.
+This draft will only contain the copied language when being edited by the user.
+When the draft is published, the system will copy all other languages from the last published version to this one.